pchemguy/spec-kit/Playground/RPN Calculator/MVP/Greenfield.md

 - consume the required number of operands and push exactly one result, or
 - be rejected without altering the stack if operand count, mathematical domain, or numeric-result validity rules are not satisfied.

+### Normative Execution Rule

 The calculator MUST accept and produce only finite numeric values.
 Any token application that would produce a non-finite result MUST be rejected and MUST leave the stack unchanged.
+For any accepted operator token:

+1. validate required operand count;
+2. read operands in defined RPN order;
+3. validate operator domain constraints;
+4. compute the result;
+5. if computation succeeds, replace consumed operands with result;
+6. if any validation or computation rule fails, reject the token and leave stack unchanged

 The calculator must support the following capabilities.